martijnkoopman/Modular-Cpp-library/README.md

   ...

   # License
-  This project is licensed under the Apache License 2.0 - see the [LICENSE.md](LICENSE.md) file for details.
+  This project is licensed under the GNU General Public License 3.0 - see the [LICENSE](LICENSE) file for details.